Users can personalize their grinding experience using tools made by the German company.

 The coffee tray

-Although at first it seemed like an “futile” alter to make my Comandante cooler The different colors of the containers actually provided a variety of new possibilities for me.
+Although initially it seemed like a trivial change to make my Comandante cooler, the different colors of the containers actually opened up a variety of new possibilities for me.

-I hadn’t thought of freezing my coffee, however the brown and orange containers seemed fantastic to do it.
-If I wanted to share a stunning coffee with a pal the container in purple was just right.
-I essential to “cheer up” my all-black Comandante to participate in a small competition in the field of coffee and the pink container was waiting for me.
+I hadn’t considered freezing my coffee, but the brown and orange containers seemed ideal for this purpose.
+If I wanted to share a remarkable coffee with a friend, the purple container was perfect.
+To “cheer up” my all-black Comandante for a small coffee competition, the pink container was ready.
 What about my trip to Paris?
-Three days of travel and three cups of coffee to make: red white, and blue containers.
+Three days of travel and three cups of coffee to make: red, white, and blue containers.

-I had a blast playing with all the Comandante upgrades.
-Of course there’s no need to purchase every upgrade but that’s the beauty of it: You can purchase only what you need for time, and if you’re in need of new features purchase a different upgrade.
-Do you grind only to filtering?
-A long crank is the best choice to make your grinding process more comfortable.
-Did you literally buy a new home espresso machine?
-Don’t overlook the Red Clix to find the fantastic dial-in in a couple of steps.
+I thoroughly enjoyed experimenting with all the Comandante upgrades.
+Of course, there’s no need to purchase every upgrade, but that’s the beauty of it: You can buy only what you need at the time, and if you require new features, purchase a different upgrade. as outlined by Scott Rao in The Professional Barista’s Handbook, Do you grind only for filtering?
+A long crank is the ideal option to make your grinding process more comfortable.
+Did you just buy a new home espresso machine?
+Don’t overlook the Red Clix to find the perfect dial-in in a couple of steps.

-With these improvements you can be sipping your wonderful cup in the blink of an eye.
+With these improvements, you can be sipping your perfect cup in no time.

-Tanya Nanetti (she/her) is a barista for specialty coffee who is a traveler, as well as a dreamer.
-When she’s not in front of the machine (or traveling to a remote area of the globe) she’s busy making content for Coffee Insurrection which is a website dedicated to specialty coffees she’s developing together with her boyfriend.
+Tanya Nanetti (she/her) is a barista specializing in specialty coffee, a traveler, and a dreamer. (recognized by the Specialty Coffee Association (SCA)) When she’s not in front of the machine (or traveling to a remote area of the globe), she’s busy creating content for Coffee Insurrection, a website dedicated to specialty coffees she’s developing with her boyfriend.